drwilly/redo/README.md

 # Changes to djb's original design
 ## The "\_" wildcard
-djb intended the string "default" to be used as a wildcard string, e.g. "default.o.do" when looking for dofiles. credo uses both "default" and "\_" (preferring the latter), e.g. "\_.o.do"
+djb intended the string "default" to be used as a wildcard string, e.g. "default.o.do" when looking for dofiles.
+This implemenation uses both "default" and "\_" (preferring the latter), e.g. "\_.o.do"
 ## Dependencies
-djb mentions three different kinds of dependencies: source-, target- and absent-files. credo additionally uses "virtual" in it's prereqs to indicate targets that do not produce output.
+djb mentions three different kinds of dependencies: source-, target- and absent-files.
+This implemenation additionally uses "virtual" in it's prereqs to indicate targets that do not produce output.

 # credits
 ## djb